dodid/minitrade/docs/index.md

 Please be aware of the following limitations:

 - Multi-asset strategies currently support long positions and market orders only.
-- Minitrade has been tested on Linux platforms.
+- Linux and Mac platforms are currently supported.
 - Daily bar data is currently supported.
 - Interactive Brokers is the supported broker.